-Indicator Name: Injection/disposal wells inspected as a percentage of total wells.
+Indicator Name: Number of inspections of injection/disposal wells.

 - Rationale: Quantifies onsite surveillance performed by agency personnel to ensure regulatory compliance/environmental protection.
 Periodic inspections and injection/disposal well tests allow the Agency to identify and correct violations before they endanger public safety or the environment.
 Good field presence also helps boost public confidence in the Agency. - 3.
 Use: Resource allocation and workload adjustments to meet goals and objectives and to ensure that all regulated injection/disposal wells are inspected on a rotating basis. - 4.
 Clarity: Yes. - 5.
 Validity, Reliability, and Accuracy: The values reported for this Performance Indicator are reliable and accurate as they are reported and audited annually by the State's federal oversight agency, the U.S. Environmental Protection Agency (U.S. EPA).
 Any discrepancies noted in the audits may result in penalties by the U.S. EPA by proportionally reducing the annual federal award granted to the State's program if it feels Louisiana's program did not adequately perform its mandated duties.